JoeriDijkstra/site/content/about.md

 ---
 title: "About"
-date: 2023-10-03T15:18:53+02:00
 draft: false
 ---

-Hi, I'm Joeri Dijkstra, an avid supporter of Linux and teaching programming.
-Personally I program mostly in Elixir and have worked on multiple high-profile projects.

-The goal of this website is for me to share my knowledge and things that I find interesting in the world.
-This does not necessarily have to be computer programming or hardware design / repair, but it most likely will mostly be that.
-I also never intended this site to actually be read by anyone, and I use it as a tool to organize my own mind and to learn more about specific subjects
+Welcome to my personal website.
+This site has been made with the specific purpose to share anything I find interesting in the world.
+This site was never created with any financial incentive in mind, and I don't expect anyone to actually ever read this.
+I use it as a tool to organize my own mind and to learn more about specific subjects.

-If you are interested in publishing together or hiring me for a specific project, please send me an email on joeri_dijkstra@outlook.com.
-For projects my regular pricing is $80.00 an hour, but I will only partake if I think a project is actually interesting.
+### Contact

+If you'd like to contact me you can contact me via email: joeri_dijkstra@outlook.com